 - Social and cultural events at IU regional campuses.

-You are guaranteed admission to one of the three Indiana University regional campuses participating in the ABC program: IU Northwest, IU Kokomo or IU South Bend.
+You are guaranteed admission to one of the three Indiana University regional campuses participating in the Dual Degree program: IU Northwest, IU Kokomo or IU South Bend.
 While you are guaranteed admission to any of these three IU regional campuses, based on your academic performance, you may or may not be admitted to a small number of highly competitive majors such as dental hygiene, nursing, or radiology.

-The ABC Transfer Specialists are:
+The Dual Degree Transfer Specialists are:

 IU South Bend

 We have designed the Dual Degree program to enable students to complete both an associate and bachelor's degree within four years.
 Depending on when you enroll in the Dual Degree program, you will have from two to five academic semesters (plus summers) to complete your associate degree.
 If you enroll at IU Northwest, IU Kokomo, or IU South Bend the semester after you graduate with your associate degree from Ivy Tech, you will have four more semesters (plus summers) to complete your bachelor’s degree.
 You may take more time than four semesters to complete the bachelor’s degree, but we encourage Dual Degree program students to take advantage of all the financial benefits of the program by completing in no more than two years from the date of transfer.